 Have you heard about bat dogs?
-They’re the canine version of a baseball bat boy, aka the person who fetches the bats after successful hits—and if you live near one of the many cities across the country with a Minor League Baseball (MiLB) team, there may be a bat dog returning to a field near you this April.
+They’re the canine version of a baseball bat boy, aka the person who fetches the bats after successful hits—and if you live near one of the many cities across the country with a Minor League Baseball (MiLB) team, there may be a bat dog “working” at a ballpark near you.

 Today, several MiLB teams have added baseball dogs to their own rosters.
 Some come from a family lineage of bat dogs that dates back generations.
 Others, like Jake, show an aptitude and get trained specifically for the job, sometimes by the team staff itself.
 One of this year’s bat dogs even had a previous career as a guide dog-in-training!

 But no matter how they got on the field, one thing is clear: These pups do more than fetch bats.
 They also serve as unofficial mascots for the teams during home games, greeting spectators and sometimes entertaining fans alongside the action on the field.
-With baseball season returning this month, we’re marking the occasion by taking an inside-the-dugout look at the league’s cutest teammates: baseball dogs.
+With baseball season in full swing, we’re taking an inside-the-dugout look at the league’s cutest teammates: baseball dogs.

 1 Finn the Bat Dog